BFI-MFM/mfm-dev/README.md

 It uses the model by Brunnermeier & Sannikov (2014) as an example and computes the shock elasticities and other auxiliary outputs (stationary density, etc.)

 The toolbox is versatile and contains many useful functions.
-For more information, look at the PDF guide.
+For more information, look at the [PDF guide](/shockElas/main.pdf).

+## To Do List

+The MFM team is very active in assessing models and developing code based on the macro-financial literature.
+In the near future, we aim to add
+* More macro-financial models in different languages
+* High performance computing tools for solving models